Frequently Asked Questions

 Modest undergarments that are soft and comfortable are preferred.
 For men, boxer briefs are ideal as loose boxers do not tend to be as discreet.
-For women, underwear and a normal bra or a nice soft bralette work great.
-If you are more comfortable in running shorts/ swim trunks/ a loose tank top that I can move around to reach your back and belly, then please make yourself comfortable.
+For women, yoga style shorts or full coverage underwear and a normal bra or a nice soft bralette work great.
+If you are more comfortable in running shorts/ swim trunks/yoga pants/ a loose tank top that I can move around to reach your back and belly, then please make yourself comfortable.
+I can also work through soft clothing if you prefer full coverage.
 I will ask you to walk around the room in this outfit so I can see how you move.

 How far apart should I plan to have my Rolfing®SI sessions?

 Typically people come once a week when they are doing a 10 series.
 Some people feel they need longer to integrate the change and prefer to come once every 2 weeks.
 Sometimes when a lot more time passes we'll need to add a "catch up" session, but not necessarily.
 Many of my clients just catch me whenever our schedules match and feel well served by that.
 Long term clients often like to come every month or two just to keep up with the maintenance.
 We can work with whatever schedules allow.

 I have offices in both Girdwood and at my home in Kennicott.
 I am also willing to do home visits anywhere in between those places as I travel regularly to visit my Girdwood clients.
 In this way, I can offer Rolfing SI and yoga to communities that may not have a practitioner of this type.
 Don't be afraid to ask me to come to you!